LeonorPDX/brew_finder/README.md

 # BrewFinder

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/brew_finder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Brew Finder.
+This is a CLI application to find breweries and cideries by location in the United States.
+It uses an API, Open Brewery, to fetch results.
+To run the program enter bin/brew_finder.

 ## Installation